peng051410/karabiner-generator/README.md

 In future this will be automated even further so you will never have to be dealing with raw JSON of `karabiner.json` and can effortlessly change your keyboard config on the fly with a nice DSL.

+## Support
+There is a [Telegram group](https://t.me/karabinermac) you can join to ask questions and build the most awesome DSL for describing keyboard configuration.

 ## Related
 - [Karabiner JSON Spec](https://pqrs.org/osx/karabiner/json.html)